alexcash/jQuery.last.fm/readme.markdown

 ## jquery.last.fm

-A jQuery plugin that populates the given element with album artwork from the last.fm api
+A jQuery plugin that populates the given element with album artwork from the last.fm api.
+Check out a demo on the [official project page](http://alexcash.github.com/jQuery.last.fm/).

 ### Usage:
 ```javascript